Telling your story is hard.

-For over 15 years I’ve been telling other people’s stories with both my documentary and client work.
-I love telling these stories but never wanted to tell my own.
+For over 15 years I’ve been telling other people’s stories through client and personal documentary work.
+I see how people struggle but I also avoided telling my own story.

 The story development process is the key to a successful video.